 8. Be creative

 A chef who goes by the name of Triclaw says he goes through so many avocados in his restaurant that he felt bad tossing the seeds.
 He started carving them and said they were like dry clay.
 He's made faces, snails and all sorts of interesting shapes.
-Or carve the pits and make them into jewelry.

 9. Wash your hair